goldfishdev/website/README.md

 # goldfishdev.net

-Source of my website.
-Very much a WIP.
+My website.
+Very WIP.

-Feel free to steal my code, but shoot me an email :)
+Runs DOSBox using JS-DOS.
+Reads and writes text files to the DOS file system to exchange messages and signals.